gounthar/gounthar/README.md

 - 💬 Ask me about Linux on SBCs, Docker, DeviceFarmer
 - 📫 How to reach me: poddingue on Twitter, LinkedIn
 - 😄 Pronouns: He
-- ⚡ Fun fact: Got in love with embedded when playing with the HP48SX in 1989
+- ⚡ Fun fact: Got in love with embedded/handheld hardware when playing with the HP48SX in 1989

 Father of two, husband of one, geek in denial, fond of handheld devices since 1989, beekeepeer and permie. #Linux #Android #Docker #ARMV8 #IOT